jetstream-cloud/js2docs/docs/general/vmsizes.md

 The basic unit of VM allocation for Jetstream is based on a virtual CPU (vCPU) hour: *1 service unit (SU) is equivalent to 1 vCPU for 1 hour of wall clock time*.
 The table below outlines the VM sizes created for Jetstream2.

-*Please note that these are all separate resources.
-Jetstream2 CPU is the default resource.
-To use Large Memory or GPU resources, you must have an allocation for those resources.*
+!!!
+Note "Jetstream2 Resources"

-{: .note}
+     ***Please note that these are all separate resources under ACCESS.
+You must select Jetstream2 (CPU), Jetstream2 GPU or Jetstream2 Large Memory when spending credits to have access to these JS2 resources.
+Having access to one does NOT yield access to all. ***

 While the root disk sizes here are fixed, there is an option called "boot from volume" that will allow you to specify a larger root disk using quota from your storage allocation.
 Instructions for that are in the user interface sections.